briandipalma/flux-for-components/README.md

 Our applications are real time trading solutions.
 They must handle spikes in streaming traffic and high levels of updates.
-We could have clients with 10+ FX tiles open in a layout, each of those streaming updates for highly active currency pairs.
+We could have clients with 10+ FX tiles open in a layout, each receiving updates for a highly active currency pair.
 4 updates a second per currency pair was a benchmark we have been set before.
 Tiles could be opened up, so they could display multiple prices (different settlement dates or traded amounts would have different prices).
-This meant a tile could have 9 separate sets of prices streaming in, one for each row in a ladder.
+This meant a tile could have 9 separate prices streaming in, one for each row in a ladder.

 ![example FX application](https://globalmarkets.bnpparibas.info/gm/features/images/FX/Screenshot_CortexFX_Pricing_Engine.jpg)